HanetakaChou/PDF/README.md

 - In the PostProcessVolume, the "Settings/VXGI Diffuse/Enable Diffuse Tracing" box is checked

 It is also useful to switch the View mode to "VXGI Opacity Voxels" or "VXGI Emittance Voxels" to make sure that the objects you need are represented as voxels and emit (or reflect) light.

+**Q:** I can only see the opacity voxels, no emittance voxels, and all the settings seem to be correct.
+**A:** VXGI 2.0 supports emittance voxelization (and therefore indirect illumination) only on NVIDIA GeForce 900-series GPUs or newer.
+Look for the following message in the engine log to see if that's the reason: "VXGI support is limited to occlusion-only mode on this GPU".
+VXGI 1.0 did support indirect illumination on all GPUs, but it was significantly slower.
+It's still available in older branches of UE4.

 **Q:** Shadows from area lights are way too soft or missing.
 **A:** Make sure that the voxels are not too large, ideally they should be comparable in size to the features that you'd like too see in shadows.
 Use r.VXGI.VoxelSize to adjust that.